codekraft-studio/angular-async-validation/README.md

 }
 ```

-Using a string that point to a API service.
+#### Using a string that point to a API service:

+You can pass directly a string that is the endpoint for your validation API.

 ```html
 <!-- for validate username -->
 <input ng-model="user.username" name="username" async-validation="'/api/users/username/:value'" required />